VISAGE: Video Instance Segmentation with Appearance-Guided Enhancement: Method

 \subsection{Appearance-Guided Enhancement}

-Before the emergence of query-based tracking approaches, video tracking methods~\cite{MaskTrackRCNN, QDTrack_TPAMI, VPS} generate instance features from backbone feature maps.
-This is achieved using operations like RoIPool~\cite{FastRCNN} and RoIAlign~\cite{MaskRCNN}, followed by associating them across the video.
-In line with these traditional methods, we use average pooling to extract appearance feature from the backbone feature maps, guided by the predicted masks as shown in \cref{fig:main} (a).
-Therefore, in addition to the object queries already in use, we further employ the appearance query as an additional indicator.
-We transform both appearance queries and object queries, leading to the creation of \textit{appearance embeddings} $\mathbf{e}_a\in\mathbb{R}^{N\times C}$ and \textit{object embeddings} $\mathbf{e}_i\in\mathbb{R}^{N\times C}$, respectively.
+Prior to the advent of query-based tracking approaches, traditional video tracking methods~\cite{MaskTrackRCNN, QDTrack_TPAMI, VPS} extracted instance features from backbone feature maps using operations such as RoIPool~\cite{FastRCNN} and RoIAlign~\cite{MaskRCNN}.
+Following a similar principle, we use average pooling to extract appearance queries from the backbone feature maps, guided by the predicted masks as shown in \cref{fig:main} (a).
+These appearance queries are designed to encapsulate appearance-centric features, providing a distinctive complement to the object queries.
+Consequently, alongside the object queries already in use, we introduce appearance queries as an additional indicator.
+We then transform both types of queries into \textit{appearance embeddings} $\mathbf{e}_a\in\mathbb{R}^{N\times C}$ and \textit{object embeddings} $\mathbf{e}_i\in\mathbb{R}^{N\times C}$, respectively.

 Our appearance embeddings enhance the matching process when using only object embeddings leads to incorrect matches, as illustrated in~\cref{fig:main} (c).
 Relying solely on the similarity of object embeddings may lead to ambiguity due to their similar positions across subsequent frames.
 However, this ambiguity can be resolved by also considering the similarity of appearance embeddings, as their distinct appearances provide additional discriminative information.
 With this guidance, we leverage both appearance embeddings $\mathbf{e}_a$ and object embeddings $\mathbf{e}_i$ to identify the optimal match between queries across subsequent frames as shown in \cref{alg:inference} (lines 4-10).